ezeaspie/card_combat_game/README.md

 3. On a new card draw, another card should be pulled form the player's DECK to fill the empty bench if possible. - (3/28/2018)
 4. Consider restructuring the way data on cards is tracked.
 Right now the data is tracked with HTML data-attributes.
 Consider using an id to reference an object instead of storing the data on attributes.
 5. Update CSS and handle image insertion.
+6. Add functionality to other buttons in start menu.

 ## Adding Cards